Extended Hamilton-Lagrange formalism and its application to Feynman's path integral for relativistic quantum physics: Examples of extended Hamilton-Lagrange systems

-This falsifies claims made in literature\cite{johns} that the Hesse matrix associated with an extended Lagrangian $L_{\e}$ be {\em generally singular}, and that for this reason an extended Hamiltonian $H_{\e}$ {\em generally\/} could not be obtained by a Legendre transformation of an extended Lagrangian $L_{\e}$.
+This falsifies claims made in literature\cite{johns} that the Hesse matrix associated with an extended Lagrangian $L_{\e}$ be \emph{generally singular}, and that for this reason an extended Hamiltonian $H_{\e}$ \emph{generally} could not be obtained by a Legendre transformation of an extended Lagrangian $L_{\e}$.
+The necessary condition for an extended Hamiltonian $H_{\e}$ to emerge form a Legendre transformation of an extended Lagrangian $L_{\e}$ is that $L_{\e}$ must not be a \emph{homogeneous} function of first order in its velocities $\d q^{\mu}/\d s$.